AutoFit Column Width Shortcut

-When you create a new worksheet in Excel, each column has a default equal size.
-When you type more information into a cell in a column, the text spills over to the adjacent cell as long as that adjacent cell is blank.
+When you create a new worksheet in Excel, columns have a uniform default size.
+When you type more information into a cell in a column, the text spills over to the adjacent cell if that adjacent cell is blank.
 If the cell is not blank, then the text looks like it has been cut off as the only visible text is what fits into the actual column size.

-There are a number of ways you can make the size of your columns autofit to show all the text that is contained in each cell.
+There are several ways you can make the size of your columns autofit to show all the text that is contained in each cell.

 Double-Click the Column Header

-Once the mouse pointer has changed to the one illustrated in the graphic above, double-click the mouse.
+- Once the cursor has changed to the one illustrated below, double-click the mouse.

 There is not a dedicated keyboard shortcut for adjusting column width, but you can use the ALT key to do so if you prefer using the keyboard to the mouse.